-In the winter it is inevitable that you will have to remove ice, snow, and frost from your vehicle.
+In the winter it is inevitable that you will have to remove ice, snow, and frost from your winndshield.
 You will want to make sure that you clear the windshield, side windows, rear windshield, and side mirrors.
 In order to start your vehicle so you can start to warm it up, and warm up the windshield, you will want to make sure you can get in your vehicle.
 You may need to have a lock de-icer to get in.
 Lock de-icer is simply a specific concentration of isopropyl alcohol.
 It’s the same chemical compound found in rubbing alcohol, for example, but at a much stronger concentration.
 Lock de-icer, is at least 98 percent isopropyl alcohol, while rubbing alcohol is typically between 50 and 70 percent strength.
 That potent alcoholic liquid works by lowering the freezing point of water.
 Lock de-icer is designed to act as a fail-safe to open your doors when the small key hole cover flap meant to keep moisture out of locks and prevent them from freezing up doesn’t do the trick.

+Tires are important for your vehicle.
 In order to make sure you have a safe, reliable, and smooth ride, the tires need to be inspected regularly.
 They should be free from any cracks or puncture marks on them.
 This can be the first sign that problems may occur later on, when you least expect it.

 Besides inspect the tires, you can also change a few driving habits to help ensure a safer ride.
 Adding distance between the vehicle in front of you and yourself can allow more time to react if they slam on the brakes or encounter something.
 It will also give you more distance if you need to stop as well.
 It is recommended to stay at least three seconds behind someone when driving.
 That should be doubled or tripled in the case of poor weather.

-Between regular inspections, you can inspect the battery on your vehicle yourself.
+Between regular inspections, you can inspect it on your vehicle yourself.
 Check to make sure the terminals are not dirty or have corrosion on them.
 Also make sure they are tight and can properly keep the current.
 If the terminal is loose or has corrosion, it may assist in the battery starting to fail.
 If you notice this, make sure to schedule an appointment so we can fix it for you as soon as possible.